 backup_server = 'server.domain.tld'

-To activate the account sync must the following services be started:
+To activate the account sync must the following services be started on the replica server:

 systemctl enable slave.timer